Vertex AI Gemini MCP server

 • edit_file_content: Makes line-based edits to text files

-• get_directory_tree: Gets recursive directory tree as JSON
+• get_directory_tree: Gets a recursive tree view of files and directories

 • search_filesystem: Searches for files/directories matching patterns

-• get_filesystem_info: Gets metadata about files or directories
+• get_filesystem_info: Retrieves detailed metadata about files or directories

 Combined AI + Filesystem Operations